Industrial engineering: Education

 Industrial engineering students take courses in work analysis and design, process design, human factors, facilities planning and layout, engineering economic analysis, production planning and control, systems engineering, computer utilization and simulation, operations research, quality control, automation, robotics, and productivity engineering.

 Various universities offer Industrial Engineering degrees across the world.
 The Edwardson School of Industrial Engineering at Purdue University, the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Institute of Technology, and the Department of Industrial and Operations Engineering at the University of Michigan are all named industrial engineering departments in the United States.
-Other universities include: Virginia Tech, Texas A&M, Northwestern University, University of Wisconsin–Madison, and the University of Southern California, and NC State University.
+Other universities include: Virginia Tech, Texas A&M, Louisiana State University, Northwestern University, University of Wisconsin–Madison, and the University of Southern California, and NC State University.

 It is important to attend accredited universities because ABET accreditation ensures that graduates have met the educational requirements necessary to enter the profession.
 This quality of education is recognized internationally and prepares students for successful careers.

 Internationally, industrial engineering degrees accredited within any member country of the Washington Accord enjoy equal accreditation within all other signatory countries, thus allowing engineers from one country to practice engineering professionally in any other.

 Universities offer degrees at the bachelor, master, and doctoral levels.